UConn Huskies women's basketball: Rebuilding Years (2004–2007)

-Maya Moore era (2008–2011)
+Maya Moore Era (2007–2011)

-After three down years by UConn standards, the team emerged as a heavy contender for the championship in the 2008 season.
-In addition to all players returning from the 2007 team, #1 ranked high school player Maya Moore joined the team after a bitter recruitment battle between UConn and Tennessee.
+After three down years by UConn standards, the team emerged as a heavy contender for the championship in the 2007–08 season.
+In addition to all of the star players returning from the 2006–07 team, #1 ranked high school player Maya Moore joined the Huskies after a bitter recruitment battle between UConn and Tennessee.
 Shortly after Moore's commitment to UConn, Tennessee announced they were cancelling the annual series with UConn, thus ending one of the biggest rivalries in the sport.
 Even if both coaches remained vague and unspecific about the reasons of the cancellation, Tennessee filed a complaint to the NCAA about UConn's recruitment of Moore.
 UConn was found to have committed a secondary violation (involving a tour of the ESPN campus) and no punishment was handed out.

-Despite losing Mel Thomas and Kalana Greene to season-ending knee injuries, UConn went through the 2007–08 regular season with only a single loss at Rutgers, by two points, winning both the Big East regular season and tournament titles.
-Rallying from a 14-point deficit in the NCAA regional final they beat conference rival Rutgers and advanced to their first Final Four since Taurasi graduated.
-Those tournament victories were largely credited to senior Charde Houston, a top recruit out of San Diego viewed as not living up to expectations from Geno Auriemma and the UConn fans up to that point, who came up with key rebounds and clutch points in those games.
-In the National semifinals played at the St. Pete Times Forum in Tampa UConn lost to Stanford, ending its season with a 36–2 record.
-This would be the team's last loss for quite some time.
+Despite losing Mel Thomas and Kalana Greene to season-ending knee injuries, UConn went through the 2007–08 regular season with only a single loss at Rutgers by two points, winning both the Big East regular season and tournament titles.
+Rallying from a 14-point deficit in the NCAA tournament regional final, they beat conference rival Rutgers 66–56 and advanced to their first Final Four since Taurasi graduated in 2004.
+These tournament victories were largely credited to senior Charde Houston, a top-ranked recruit out of San Diego viewed as not living up to expectations from Geno Auriemma and the UConn fans up to that point, but who came up with key rebounds and clutch points in those games.
+In the National Semifinals, UConn lost to Stanford 82–73, ending its season with a 36–2 record.